scottyschup/ruby-curriculum/language-basics/recursion.md

 * Implement a method, [`merge_sort`][wiki-merge-sort] that sorts an `Array`.
 Hint: The base case for this sort is surprisingly simple.
 * Write a method, `subsets`, that will return all subsets of an array.
-* Write a method, `subsequences`, that will return all subsequences of an array.
-* Write a method, `levenshtein_distance` recursively.
-The Levenshtein distance is the minimum number of letter additions/deletions/changes to transform one word to another.

 [wiki-binary-search]: http://en.wikipedia.org/wiki/Binary_search
 [wiki-merge-sort]: http://en.wikipedia.org/wiki/Merge_sort